-For the purpose of this HMP and as deemed appropriated by Suffolk County, the severe storm hazard includes hailstorms, windstorms, lightning, thunderstorms, and tornadoes which are defined below.
+As per the Suffolk County Steering Committee and Planning Partners, the severe storm hazard includes hailstorms, windstorms, lightning, thunderstorms, and tornadoes which are defined below.
 Tropical storms and hurricanes are discussed in Section 5.4.10.
-Since most northeasters, (or Nor'Easters) a type of an extra-tropical cyclone, generally take place during the winter weather months, Nor'Easters have been grouped as a type of severe winter weather storm, further discussed in Section 5.4.12 (Nor'Easters).
+Since most Nor'Easters are a type of an extra-tropical cyclone that generally take place during the winter weather months, Nor'Easters are discussed separately in Section 5.4.12 (Nor'Easters).